QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection: Method

 While CQAT structurally mitigates error accumulation, the information lost due to severe bit-width reduction remains substantial.
-To enhance sequential recovery, CR-QAT integrates module-wise KD into each curriculum stage.
-By leveraging the stable optimization foundation of CQAT, KD becomes effective even under restricted low-bit capacities.
-We tailor the KD strategy to the functional role of each module.
-Given a full-precision teacher, the total loss at stage $k$ is:
+To enhance sequential recovery, QATMA integrates module-specific KD into each curriculum stage.
+By leveraging the stable optimization foundation of CQAT, KD can be effectively applied even in extremely low-bit settings.
+Accordingly, we design a module-specific KD strategy based on the functional role of each module.